 I am passionate about the benefits of volunteering and the inclusion of people with learning disabilities within the local community.

-Volunteers have always been the lifeblood of what we offer at Reach.
+Volunteers have always been the lifeblood of what we offer - All Part of Life is our five-year project to develop volunteering at Reach.
 From our early days volunteers have helped enhance the services we offer.
-Building on the learning and best practice developed with the help of this funding we submitted a successful application to the National Lottery Community Fund for a major grant to develop volunteering at Reach over five years.
-We call this project ‘All Part of Life’.
+Now funding from the National Lottery Community Fund for a major grant is enabling us to build on our learning and best practice to further develop volunteering at Reach.
+We are now in the second year of our project, which we call ‘All Part of Life’.

 - To increase the volunteering hours provided by local people in our centres.
 We aim to increase from 350 volunteering hours per week currently to 900 per week in 5 years.

 - To increase volunteering opportunities for adults with learning disabilities within our centres and in the community

 - To improve our recruitment, induction, training and support for volunteers, including researching and piloting best practice approaches.